-A comorbidity is when two or more conditions or diseases are present at the same time in a patient.
+A comorbidity, or overlapping conditions, is when two or more conditions or diseases are present at the same time in a patient.
 For example, it is not at all unusual for a patient with irritable bowel syndrome (IBS) to have fibromyalgia.
 This is a condition marked by pain, fatigue (tiredness), and tenderness in certain areas of the body.

 It is estimated that at least 50% of patients seen in primary care or by gastroenterologists have at least one comorbid condition.

 Researchers have also found that the more conditions a patient has, the more severe their IBS is likely to be.
 Reasons for this are not fully understood but may be related to genetics, inflammation, or infection in the body.

 Comorbidities that are common in IBS can be divided into 3 areas.
 They include

 - conditions that affect the gastrointestinal (GI) tract (the mouth to the anus,)

 - conditions that affect other areas of the body and,

 Dyspepsia is a very common condition shown affect 12-30% of the population.
 The term dyspepsia refers to pain that is experienced in the central area of the belly right below